 2. Dyne High Calorie Liquid Nutritional Supplement

-This liquid supplement has a smooth, pourable consistency and a sweet flavor that many dogs accept easily.
-It's often used to provide additional calories and nutrients for puppies, seniors, or dogs with increased energy needs.
-The liquid format makes it versatile—add it to food or give directly for a quick nutritional boost.
+This liquid supplement has a smooth, pourable texture and a sweet flavor that many dogs accept easily.
+It's often used for puppies, seniors, or dogs with higher energy needs to provide extra calories and nutrients.
+The liquid format is versatile—add to food or serve directly for a quick boost.

 What We Like: